BrandonCope/Petsagram/README.md

  - Follow users on Public Feed
  - Unfollow users
  - See lists of followers and followings on User Profile
+ - Can search for a user of their username

 **Technologies Used**

  - React.js